 Everyone loves WordPress!!
 There is a lot to add to the list of benefits of WordPress – right from it being free to flexibility and support.
 One of the key reasons is that it’s FREE and small businesses with low budget can easily afford it.
 Even large businesses prefer to use WordPress as it is search engine friendly and offers plenty of options.
 Of course, it can’t be overlooked, it’s mobile friendly which is the need of today’s trending mobile world.

 For some, WordPress simply drives them crazy, isn’t it?
 That’s true.
 If some software is offering such great features then who wouldn’t like to use it?
-In addition, businesses have started using WordPress for lead generation.
-Lead generation has become the need of the hour for all types of businesses since it helps to get access to large number of contacts.
-Having a CMS simple to understand and use as WordPress, is almost next to impossible, atleast on this day.
+So WordPress is a very easy CMS to understand and use.

 Why do you get internal server error in WordPress?

 Internal server error isn’t specific to WordPress and it can happen with any other software running on your server as well.
 Since the message appears in a generic format, it doesn’t explain anything more to the developer.
 Asking how to fix the internal server error is similar to asking a doctor how to fix the pain without telling him where it is.

 The two significant causes of internal server error are – plugin and/or theme functions OR corrupted .htaccess file and PHP memory limit.

 Here is a solution to the internal server error based on different scenarios –